KG416/mern-cash/README.md

-# 🌿 MERN app using Redux Toolkit
+# 🌿 MERN app using Redux Toolkit | WIP 🚧

 _What is [MERN](https://www.educative.io/edpresso/what-is-mern-stack)?_